mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 Diagnostic Message
 ------------------
-If we only consider the top layer of OSI Model (layer 7 - Application), then the messages that are exchanged by clients and servers during UDS communication would be called 'Application Protocol Data Units' (A_PDU), 'diagnostic messages' or 'UDS messages'.
+If we only consider the top layer of OSI Model (layer 7 - Application), then the messages that are exchanged by clients and servers during UDS communication are called 'Application Protocol Data Units' (A_PDU), 'diagnostic messages' or 'UDS messages' in this documentation.

 There are two types of diagnostic messages:
  - `diagnostic request`_ - a message transmitted by a client